ant-design/ant-design/components/calendar/index.en-US.md

 title: Calendar
 ---

-When To Use container for displaying data in calendar form.
+Container for displaying data in calendar form.

 ## When To Use